 Rooted and Wild: Group Therapy as a Living System

-In my previous blog, Walking Each Other Home, I introduced the interpersonal terrain of group therapy—the slow emergence of group culture, the paradox of the therapist’s role, and the quiet power of presence.
+In Walking Each Other Home, I introduced the interpersonal terrain of group therapy — the slow emergence of group culture, the paradox of the therapist’s role, and the quiet power of presence.
 This piece goes deeper.
-It descends into the forest floor, the root systems, the invisible networks that pulse beneath and between us.
-Group culture may begin as a shared tone or nervous system, but over time, something wilder stirs within it.
-Not just a culture, but a system—alive, unpredictable, intelligent in ways we cannot manage or manufacture.
-To be part of a group, then, is to enter a living, breathing organism.
-And like all living systems, it moves to its own rhythm.
+It moves into the forest floor, the root systems, the unseen networks that pulse beneath and between us.

 Acknowledgement